Kivu conflict: M23 rebellion

 M23 rebels withdraw from Goma after it captured the city in November 2012.

 In March 2009, the CNDP had signed a peace treaty with the government, in which it agreed to become a political party in exchange for the release of its imprisoned members.
 In April 2012, former National Congress for the Defence of the People (CNDP) soldiers mutinied against the government.
 The mutineers formed a rebel group called the March 23 Movement (M23).
 Former CNDP commander Bosco Ntaganda, known as "the Terminator" is accused of founding the movement.

-On 4 April, it was reported that Ntaganda and 300 loyal troops defected from the DRC and clashed with government forces in the Rutshuru region north of Goma.
+On 4 April, Ntaganda and 300 loyal troops defected from the DRC and clashed with government forces in the Rutshuru region north of Goma.
 Africa Confidential said on 25 May 2012 that "the revolt now seems to be as much about resisting an attempt by Kinshasa to disrupt CNDP networks in the restive Kivu provinces, a process of which Ntaganda may find himself a casualty."

 On 20 November 2012, the M23 took control of Goma after the national army retreated westward.
 MONUSCO, the United Nations peacekeeping force, watched the takeover without intervening, stating that its mandate allowed it only to protect civilians.
 M23 withdrew from Goma in early December following negotiations with the government and regional powers.

 On 24 February 2013, leaders of 11 African nations signed an agreement designed to bring peace to the eastern region of the Democratic Republic of Congo.
 The M23 rebels were not represented in the deal's negotiations or at the signing.
 Following disagreements in the M23 about how to react to the peace agreements, M23 political coordinator Jean-Marie Runiga Lugerero, was sacked by its military chief Sultani Makenga.
 Makenga declared himself interim leader and clashes between those loyal to him and those loyal to Jean-Marie Runiga Lugerero, who is allied with Bosco Ntaganda, have killed ten men and two others were hospitalized.

 In March 2013, the United Nations Security Council authorized the deployment of an intervention brigade within MONUSCO to carry out targeted offensive operations, with or without the Congolese national army, against armed groups that threaten peace in eastern DRC.
 It is the first peacekeeping unit tasked with carrying out offensive operations.